10 Places You’re Not Vacuuming—But Should Be

 Many people clean silk plants with traditional household cleaners.
 But that can ruin them.
 Instead, use a vacuum attachment to get rid of dust.
 Pro tip: Slip a pair of pantyhose over the end nozzle to make sure you don’t suck leaves up into the vacuum.
 And make sure your vacuum isn’t clogged and start out with a fresh bag so you get the most power out of your efforts, Sardone says.
 If you’ve got a pet, you’ll want to check out these best vacuums for dog and cat hair.

 Dirt also has a tendency to accumulate on carpeted stairs, where the step meets the next step.
 “The edges and the crevices get extremely dark from dust,” Sardone says.
 “It’s because the usual hand vac doesn’t get deep into the crevices and the edges where it collects.”
 But targeting the area can really help.
-That said, here are some things you should never vacuum.
+If you want the vacuum to do all the hard work for you, check out the best robot vacuums that have great reviews.

 Under the beds